 You might be surprised to learn that the price varies not only by state but by area, too.
 That means the cost of a visit to an OB/GYN in a major city will cost considerably more than a visit in a small town.

-So, depending on your location, you could pay anywhere from $90 to $600 for a consultation visit.
+So, depending on your location, you could pay up to $600 for a consultation visit.

 Which Services You Need